selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

   - maximum statistical efficiency
     - For asynchronous approahces, we have to handle weight staleness and inconsistency

-Finally, we'd also ideally like an **even workload distributed across our GPUs**, or **load balance**, since one GPU working very hard and another not working that hard is not much better than one active GPU and one idle GPU.
+Finally, we also want an **even workload distributed across our GPUs**, or **load balance**, since one GPU working very hard and another not working that hard is not much better than one active GPU and one idle GPU.

 <!-- [TO-DO]
 (note to incorporate above:)